vikas-viki/url-shortener/readme.md

 - Authentication uses `google-auth-library` & `googleapis` npm package to create google auth client, creation of auth urls and fetching user information.
 - Protected endpoints like `/urls/...` and `/analytics/...` are authenticated using `authorization` header in each request.
 - We use a seperate worker (file `src/utils/pollSQS.ts`) to handle sqs messages which are pushed to sqs on each short url visit, which is used for analytics.
-- envs are handled via gpg encryption-decryption mechanism & git hooks.
-- Project is hosted in AWS using Github actions, Docker, ECR & EC2.

 ![architecture](architecture.png)